einoayk/cirq_circuit_optimizer/README.md

 ### Transformers

 The transformers are implemented as functions in src\transformers\transformers.py.
-Link to Cirq transformer documentation: https://quantumai.google/cirq/transform/custom_transformers
+Link to the Cirq transformer documentation: https://quantumai.google/cirq/transform/custom_transformers

 ### Optimizer